inf-rno/cubehack16/README.md

 Once SSHed into the VM you can run any docker commands as you would normally..

-Switch to the shared dir (your project root inside the VM)
-    cd /vagrant

 Then:

 To build the application